Learn How the Thames Freeport Masterplan Is Being Shaped

 The development of the Masterplan will continue over the coming months, with key stages including:

-• Spring 2026: Launch of the final Masterplan
+• Spring 2026: Publication of the final Masterplan

-This will be a landmark document for the Thames Freeport — setting out a clear, long-term vision for growth, infrastructure, jobs, and opportunity across the region.
+This will be a landmark document for Thames Freeport, setting out a clear long-term vision for growth, infrastructure, jobs and opportunity across the region.

 Next Phase of Engagement

 The Young Foundation will return to the community in early 2026 to test emerging ideas from the Masterplan.
-These workshops will help refine the plans before they go to public consultation.
+These workshops will help refine the plans before they move forward to public consultation.

-If you’d like to participate, please email Laetitia.Lucy@youngfoundation.org.
+If you would like to participate, please email Laetitia.Lucy@youngfoundation.org